tjgillis/sdk-ios/README.markdown

 ### Recording game opens
 Your app must report each time your application comes to the foreground.
 PlayHaven uses these events to measure the click-through rate of your content units to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.

-The best place to run this code in your app is in the implementation of the UIApplicationDelegate's -(void)applicationDidEnterForeground:(UIApplication *)application method.
+The best place to run this code in your app is in the implementation of the UIApplicationDelegate's -(void)applicationWillEnterForeground:(UIApplication *)application method.
 This will record a game open each time the app is foregrounded.
 The following will send a request:

 	[[PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret] send]